Designers Guild Paint

 A Brief History of the Designers Guild Brand

-As a quintessential English brand, who have twice been voted Best British Brand in Elle magazine.
-The Designers Guild not only produce paint, but wallpaper, fabrics and furniture, which they sell to trades and the public through their network of stores in Central London.
-Which include stores on Kings Road Chelsea, Marylebone High Street and Oxford Street.
+As a quintessential English brand, who has twice been voted Best British Brand in Elle magazine, the Designers Guild not only produce paint but wallpaper, fabrics and furniture, which they sell to trades and the public through their network of stores in Central London, which include stores on Kings Road Chelsea, Marylebone High Street and Oxford Street.

 Back to the Paint Review

-Right now onto the paint, as high class painters and decorators in London, the paint is what we are really interested in and we are here to tell you whether it is worth the price tag or not.
-Generally with designer paints such as Farrow and Ball the marketing and hype counts for more than the actual quality.
-Just because they cost twice the amount of a trade paint does not mean the quality is any different.
-Actually the quality of some designer paints, that cost-an-arm-and-a-leg, is actually worse than a tin of good quality trade paint.
-However, GS Decorating were very impressed by the Designers Guild paints colours, depth and ease of application.
+Right now onto the paint, as high-class painters and decorators in London, the paint is what we are really interested in, and we are here to tell you whether it is worth the price tag or not.
+Generally, with designer paints such as Farrow and Ball the marketing and hype count for more than the actual quality.
+Just because they cost twice the amount of trade paint does not mean the quality is any different.
+Actually, the quality of some designer paints, that cost-an-arm-and-a-leg is actually worse than a tin of good quality trade paint.
+However, GS Decorating was very impressed by the Designers Guild paints colours, depth and ease of application.

 Designers Guild Paint Coverage

-The restaurants previous paint work consisted of heavy metallic paint and due to the time scale implications we were concerned about the how the paint would cover, but we needed not worry as it covered like a dream.
-In fact, after just one coat of paint the colour dried out solid, flat without any grinning (poor coverage).
+The restaurant’s previous paintwork consisted of heavy metallic paint, and due to the time scale implications we were concerned about the how the paint would cover, but we needed not to worry as it covered like a dream.
+In fact, after just one coat of paint, the colour dried out solid, flat without any grinning (poor coverage).

-From the client feedback on the project, they and their customers were extremely happy with the results.
+From the client feedback on the project, they and their customers were delighted with the results.
 We can’t take the credit for picking the colours, only applying them.
-However, we have no hesitation in recommending Designers Guild as a good quality paint, not just a lot of marketing hype!
+However, we have no hesitation in recommending the Designers Guild as a good quality paint, not just a lot of marketing hype!
 Is it worth the price tag?
-Well that’s down to you to decide, all we can tell you is the quality of the product is up to scratch with other leading emulsions.
+Well, that’s down to you to decide, all we can tell you is the quality of the product is up to scratch with other leading emulsions.